MobileAppTutorial/MobileAppTutorial/Part1.md

     </html>

+The one single addition I recommend adding to this otherwise selfe explainatory document is the *meta*-element in the header that defines the *viewport*'s width to *device-width*.
+This way you prevent zooming as you may know it from webpages not optimized for mobile viewing.
 That's it - I took the liberty to internationalize the app for a few languages which let's test the Unicode capabilities of your smart phone.
 Now you copy that code into your favorite editor, save it under *index.html*.
 You may peek at the result it in your preferred browser.

 As a next step we need upload the source to a *GitHub* repository.
 Alternatively you can just take my repository for the next step.